CPBridge/monogenic_signal_matlab/README.md

 MATLAB or GNU Octave (all versions on all operating systems should work as far as I am aware).

 ### Installation
-You should not need to do anything to install except ensure that the directory containing the source files are in your MATLAB/Octave path whenever you want to use the it.
+You should not need to do anything to install except ensure that the 'src' subdirectory (containing the source files) is added to your MATLAB/Octave path whenever you want to the functions.

 ### Contributors
 This software was written by Christopher Bridge (University of Oxford) and was based on previous code by Ana Namburete and Vicente Grau.